Titanic centre launches N.Ireland tourism drive

 The Nomadic was returned to Belfast in 2006 -- saved from the scrapyard after ending her life as a floating restaurant on the Seine in Paris.

-The Titanic story has taken a central position in a major tourism campaign launched in 22 countries at a cost of 19 million pounds ($30.23 million), that has also employed the global pulling power of Northern Ireland golf champions Rory McIlroy, Darren Clarke and Graeme McDowell.
+The Titanic story has taken a central position in a major tourism campaign launched in 22 countries at a cost of 19 million pounds, that has also employed the global pulling power of Northern Ireland golf champions Rory McIlroy, Darren Clarke and Graeme McDowell.

-Other projects include a 20 million pound interpretative center at the Giant's Causeway World Heritage site on the Co Antrim Coast and the restoration of the walled city of Londonderry.
+Other projects include a 20 million pound interpretative centre at the Giant's Causeway World Heritage site on the Co Antrim Coast and the restoration of the walled city of Londonderry.

 But it is Titanic Belfast which is expected to lead the way and there is a target for it to draw 125,000 visitors a year from outside the British Isles.